henrik/octopress/source/_posts/2015-01-08-backslashy-ruby.markdown

 I would argue that this is minor.
 If they know Ruby well enough to understand the oneliner, they can probably make sense of this as well (the initial headscratching is a one-time cost per developer).
 If not, feel free to send them to this post.
 You could link to it from your company styleguide.

-And if you make sure to share this blog post with every Ruby developer you know, perhaps one day this syntax won't be considered unconventional at all…
+And if you make sure to share this blog post with every Ruby developer you know, perhaps one day this syntax won't be considered unconventional at all.